apache/flink/docs/flinkDev/building.md

 Flink has APIs, libraries, and runtime modules written in [Scala](http://scala-lang.org).
 Users of the Scala API and libraries may have to match the Scala version of Flink with the Scala version of their projects (because Scala is not strictly backwards compatible).

-Since version 1.7 Flink builds with Scala version 2.11 (default) and 2.12.
+Since version 1.13 Flink builds with Scala version 2.12 (default).

-To build FLink against Scala 2.12, issue the following command:
+To build Flink against Scala 2.12, issue the following command:
 {% highlight bash %}
 mvn clean install -DskipTests -Dscala-2.12
 {% endhighlight %}